pipelinelabo/datalaiq-wiki/ingesters/winevent.md

 ## Installation

-Download the Gravwell Windows ingester installer from the [Downloads page](#!quickstart/downloads.md).
+Download the DatalaiQ Windows ingester installer from the [Downloads page](#!quickstart/downloads.md).

-Run the .msi installation wizard to install the Gravwell events service.
+Run the .msi installation wizard to install the DatalaiQ events service.
 On first installation the installation wizard will prompt to configure the indexer endpoint and ingest secret.
 Subsequent installations and/or upgrades will identify a resident configuration file and will not prompt.

 The ingester is configured with the `config.cfg` file located at `%PROGRAMDATA%\gravwell\eventlog\config.cfg`.
-The configuration file follows the same form as other Gravwell ingesters with a `[Global]` section configuring the indexer connections and multiple `EventChannel` definitions.
+The configuration file follows the same form as other DatalaiQ ingesters with a `[Global]` section configuring the indexer connections and multiple `EventChannel` definitions.

-To modify the indexer connection or specify multiple indexers, change the connection IP address to the IP of your Gravwell server and set the Ingest-Secret value.
+To modify the indexer connection or specify multiple indexers, change the connection IP address to the IP of your DatalaiQ server and set the Ingest-Secret value.
 This example shows configuring an encrypted transport:

 ```
 Ingest-Secret=YourSecretGoesHere